NIMS-DA/PLS_MSS/README.md

 # PLS_MSS

-PLS_MSS is the program to train PLS regression using MSS signals.
+PLS_MSS is a program for training PLS regression models using MSS signals.

 # Required Packages